iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 ### Active Voice

 Active voice makes a sentence crisp.
-Not only it shortens a clause, but it also makes clear what does what and encourages you to put more information into the sentence and focus on humans and their actions.
+Not only does it shorten a clause, but it also makes clear what does what and encourages you to put more information into the sentence and focus on humans and their actions.

 Sometimes you can shorten a sentence by a half if you put it in active voice.
 Sometimes active voice would let you cut your text by paragraphs.